Nissan Silvia: Convertible

 A Silvia convertible was briefly offered soon after it started production and was sold in limited numbers.
-It was a conversion done by Autech, and production was entrusted to Takada Kogyo with a manufacture date of July 1988.
+It was a conversion done by Autech, and production was entrusted to Takada Kogyo and began production in July 1988.

 A total of 603 Autech convertibles were produced, and came with the following colour codes: TH1 - velvet blue (430), 5G7 - green two-tone lime (50), 5H6 - warm two-tone white (70), AH3 - cranberry red (40), and DH0 dark green (10).
 The other three were made to order for Nissan and the colours are unknown.
 All of the 600 publicly available cars came equipped with the K's trim grade, which includes the turbocharged CA18DET engine, and was sold with a 4-speed automatic transmission.
 Demand was low due to high cost (3.25 million Yen in 1988), heavier curb weight, and chassis flex.

 The 240SX convertible offered in North America in 1993 to 1994 was built separately from the Japanese market Silvia convertible and is unrelated to it, and was a local conversion done by ASC rather than Autech.